Ehrhart quasi-polynomials and parallel translations: Translated lattice points enumerators and toric arrangements

 \subsection{Upper regions and lattice points in translated cones.}

-We now explain how these regions relate to lattice points in translated cones.
+We now explain how upper regions relate to lattice points in translated cones.
 We first recall two basic facts on lattice points.
 The following lemma is an easy consequence of Euclidian algorithm.

 \begin{lemma} Let $\bm a \in \mathbb Z ^d\setminus \{\bm 0\}$, $b \in \mathbb R$ and $g=\mathrm{gcd}(\bm a)$.
 A linear equation $(\bm a,\bm x)=b$ has an integral solution if and only if $b \in g\mathbb Z$. \end{lemma}